 1. Nomadland (2020)

 Nomadland is quite simply one of the most empathetic movies I’ve ever seen.
-Following Frances McDormand (who won Best Actress for her troubles) as her character settles in with a community of van-dwelling nomads who have abandoned their traditional lives (most played by actual nomads), it becomes a highly resonant movie about connection, grief, and displacement.
+Following Frances McDormand (who won Best Actress for her troubles) as her character settles into a community of van-dwelling nomads who have abandoned their traditional lives (most played by actual nomads), it becomes a highly resonant movie about connection, grief, and displacement.
 Many criticize the movie for omitting its source material’s harsh portrayal of working in an Amazon distribution center, but I feel like emphasizing the human element instead of the political one still tells quite a story (you can find more on the differences here).
 I love both it and the book it is based on.

 Should have won in 2020: For me, it comes down to Nomadland and Minari, another deeply human story about a family of Korean immigrants struggling to start a farm in 1980s Arkansas.
-Both are great movies that portray sides of the American character usually pushed to the margins, but ultimately I would go with Nomadland for the win.
+Both are great movies that portray sides of the American character usually pushed to the margins, but ultimately, I would go with Nomadland for the win.

 Other Rankings for the 2020s